Hindenburg-class airship: Lift gas

 Hindenburg was originally designed for helium, heavier than hydrogen but nonflammable.
 In the 1920s the United States possessed a monopoly on the production of helium, obtained as a byproduct of natural gas production.
 The U.S. Congress banned its export under the Helium Act of 1925 in an effort to conserve helium for use in U.S. Navy airships.
 Eckener expected this ban to be lifted, but to save helium the design was modified to have double gas cells (an inner hydrogen cell protected by an outer helium cell).
 The ban remained however, so the engineers used only hydrogen despite its extreme flammability.
 It held 7062000 cuft of gas in 16 bags or cells with a useful lift of approximately 232 t.
 This provided a margin above the 215 t average gross weight of the ship with fuel, equipment, 10000 kg of mail and cargo, about 90 passengers and crew and their luggage.

 The Germans had extensive experience with hydrogen as a lifting gas.
 Accidental hydrogen fires had never occurred on civilian Zeppelins, so the switch from helium to hydrogen did not cause much concern.
 Hydrogen also increased lift by about 8%.
 After the Hindenburg disaster Eckener vowed to never use hydrogen again in a passenger airship.
 He planned to use helium for the second ship and went to Washington, D.C., to personally lobby President Roosevelt, who promised to supply the helium only for peaceful purposes.
-After the annexation of Austria in March 1938, U.S. Secretary of the Interior Harold L. Ickes refused to supply the gas, and the Graf Zeppelin II was also filled with hydrogen.
+After Germany annexed Austria in March 1938, U.S. Secretary of the Interior Harold L. Ickes refused to supply the gas, and the Graf Zeppelin II was also filled with hydrogen.

 Operational history

 LZ 129 Hindenburg

-Hindenburg made her first flight on 4 March 1936, but before commencing its intended role as a passenger liner, was put to use for propaganda purposes by the Nazi government.
+Hindenburg made her first flight on March 4, 1936, but before commencing its intended role as a passenger liner, was put to use for propaganda purposes by the Nazi government.
 Together with LZ 127 Graf Zeppelin, it spent four days dropping leaflets, playing music, and making radio broadcasts in the lead up to the March 29 plebiscite mandating Hitler's Chancellorship and remilitarization of the Rhineland.

-Commercial services commenced on 31 March 1936 with the first of seven round trips to Rio de Janeiro that Hindenburg was to make during her first passenger season.
+Commercial services commenced on March 31, 1936 with the first of seven round trips to Rio de Janeiro that Hindenburg was to make during her first passenger season.
 Together with ten round trips to New York City, Hindenburg covered 308,323 km that year with 2,798 passengers and 160 tons of freight and mail.

-Following refurbishment during the winter, Hindenburg set out on her first flight to North America for the 1937 season (she had already made one return trip to South America in 1937) on 3 May, bound for New York.
+Following refurbishment during the winter, Hindenburg set out on her first flight to North America for the 1937 season (she had already made one return trip to South America in 1937) on May 3, bound for New York.
 This flight would end in tragedy with Hindenburg being utterly consumed by fire as it prepared to dock at NAS Lakehurst in New Jersey.